shubhamnag14/spam-sms-classification-with-ml/README.md

 Before applying any supervised learning methods, we applied a bunch of data cleansing operations to get rid of messy and dirty data since it has some broken and messy context.

-After obtaining cleaned dataset, we created tokens and lemmas of SMS corpus seperately by using [Spacy](https://spacy.io/), and then, we generated [bag-of-word](https://en.wikipedia.org/wiki/Bag-of-words_model) and
+After obtaining cleaned dataset, we created tokens and lemmas of SMS corpus seperately by using [Spacy](https://spacy.io/), and then, we generated [bag-of-word](https://en.wikipedia.org/wiki/Bag-of-words_model) and [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) of SMS corpus, respectively.